opendatahub-io/ai-edge/test/e2e-tests/README.md

 - `GIT_SELF_SIGNED_CERT` - Self-signed cert to be used by git when cloning
 - `S3_SELF_SIGNED_CERT` - Self-signed cert to be used for S3 when pulling models

+Run `go-test-setup` to get the namespace ready for testing.
+This target is only expected to be run once, if you want to re-run the tests in the same namespace you can just re-run the `go-test` target, read the next section for more detail.

 ```bash
 make go-test-setup